mossicrue/rancher-bible/rancher-certs-lv1/week5/03-dynamic-data/02-secrets.md

 ## Create a Secret in Cluster Manager

-- Click on the dropdown cluster / project menu on the top and select the project where create the ConfigMap
+- Click on the dropdown cluster / project menu on the top and select the project where create the Secrets

 - In the new page click "Resources" on the dropdown menu and select the "Secrets" entry